netham45/screamrouter/readme.md

 Each ScreamRouter Source is an IP address it looks for data from.

-Each ScreamRouter Sink is an IP address and port it sends data to.
-Currently it is sending 48KHz 32-bit stereo PCM but I am planning on allowing configuration.
+Each ScreamRouter Sink is an IP address and port it sends data to, along with a configuration for the output stream properties (bit depth, sample rate, channels, channel layout)

 The sinks can take in any input format Scream can produce, but using 24-bit is discouraged due to potential byte alignment issues.
 If you get random static blasted at you during playback this is why.